dolphindb/api-cplusplus/README.md

 }
 ```

-##### 8.2.3.2 Unsubscribe
+##### 9.3.2 Unsubscribe
 ```
 void PollingClient::unsubscribe(string host, int port, string tableName, string actionName = DEFAULT_ACTION_NAME);
 ```
 Unsubscribe from a topic.

-For explanation of the parameters, please check section 8.2.1.3.
+For explanation of the parameters, please check section 2.1.3.

-Note that for this subscription mode, if a null pointer is returned, it means that the subscription has been cancelled.
+**Note**: when `unsubscribe` is called, a NULL pointer will be pushed into the queue.
+Users need to handle this situation.